Back 4 Blood: Sales

 As of October 26, 2021, Back 4 Blood has had over 6 million players since its launch.
 By February 2022, more than 10 million players have played the game.
 Warner Bros. declared it as one of the fastest-selling original intellectual properties released for consoles in 2021.
 It was the 18th best-selling game in the US in 2021.

 Accolades

 The game was nominated at the Golden Joystick Awards 2021 for the "Best Multiplayer" category.
-The game was also nominated at The Game Awards 2021 for "Best Action Game" and "Best Multiplayer Game."
-It was also nominated for "Online Game of the Year" at the 25th Annual D.I.C.E.
+The game was also nominated at The Game Awards 2021 for "Best Action Game" and "Best Multiplayer Game", as well as nominated for "Online Game of the Year" at the 25th Annual D.I.C.E.
 Awards.